Contact: email@example.comLiterary Agent

 See tabs (above) for more details.
 You can reach him at firstname.lastname@example.org

-1. My recent poetry collection, The Magicians of Edinburgh, is now into its second printing.
+1. My recent poetry collection, The Magicians of Edinburgh, is now into its sixth printing.
 Polygon have recently commissioned a new collection - without even seeing a single poem.
 A record for poetry, perhaps!
 I'm now well over halfway there.

-3. After an off-the-cuff speech I gave at a Back Room dinner a few weeks ago, I was signed up on the spot by an agency specialising in public speakers!
+6. After an off-the-cuff speech I gave at a Back Room Dinner last autumn, I was signed up on the spot by an agency specialising in public speakers!
 I'm now on the books with John Sargeant, Brian Taylor, Janice Forsyth and other media stars.
-I'll keep you posted.
+I've been dining and speaking ever since!
 See my immodest page on the agency -

 (Contact - Speak Out: 0131-440-9226).
 Please feel free to book me!

-4. While on a reading tour / holiday trip in Switzerland recently, I wrote a children's story in verse - Getting Rid of the Trolls.
-We'll see if this opens up a new career.
-Anyway, it was fun, whatever happens.
+7. While on a reading tour / holiday trip recently, I wrote a children's story in verse - Getting Rid of the Trolls.
+Birlinn has now accepted this for publication.
+Hopefully this will lead to a series.
+It is really fun to write!!

 8. In conjunction with the Commonwealth Games I performed newly commissioned in Glasgow with jazz ensemble, Dr Lee's Prescription.
 We repeated this at the Edinburgh Jazz Festival and there is to be a gig in the Fringe at the Vin Cafe (24 Aug, 9.30pm).

 9. I'm working on a new novel, The Philosopher's Apprentice.

 10. I'm recently back from a reading tour of Eastern Europe, ending up in Poland which I've never before visited.
 Exciting!

 My email is email@example.com I look forward to hearing from you, if you wish to get in touch!

 Sorry again about the stiltedness of the above - once I become more at home with working on the website . . .
 But for the time being, I remain an e-clod.